paige-marie/cs457_Project/README.md

 **Additional resources:**
 * [Connect Four Rules](https://en.wikipedia.org/wiki/Connect_Four)

-**Spring 1 Behavior:**
+## Sprint 1 Behavior:
 Two clients can connect to the server and specify their name once their connection is accepted.
-The server send back each client their player id.
+The server sends back each client their player id.